About This Chapter

 GACE English: Elements & Language of Literature - Chapter Summary

-- Interaction between different story elements
+- Assess how story elements interact

 Use the handy video tags if you want to check out any video segments a second time after your initial review.
 Verify your knowledge of the issues by completing each lesson's short practice quiz.